briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     1996, or a substantially equivalent municipal ordinance, that is a misdemeanor or a felony of the fifth degree.

-36. _(jj)_ “Official written order.”
+36. _(jj)_ "Official written order."
 Has the same meaning as in Ohio R.C.
 3719.01.

-37. _(kk)_ “Person.”
+37. _(kk)_ "Person."
 Has the same meaning as in Ohio R.C.
 3719.01.

-38. _(ll)_ “Pharmacist.”
+38. _(ll)_ "Pharmacist."
 Has the same meaning as in Ohio R.C.
 3719.01.

-39. _(mm)_ “Pharmacy.”
+39. _(mm)_ "Pharmacy."
 Has the same meaning as in Ohio R.C.
 3719.01.

-40. _(nn)_ “Possess” or “possession.”
+40. _(nn)_ "Possess" or "possession."
 Having control over a thing or substance but may not be inferred solely from mere access to the thing or substance through ownership or occupation of the premises upon which the thing or substance is found.

-41. _(oo)_ “Prescription.”
+41. _(oo)_ "Prescription."
 Has the same meaning as in Ohio R.C.
 4729.01.

-42. _(pp)_ “Presumption for a prison term” or “presumption that a prison term shall be imposed.”
+42. _(pp)_ "Presumption for a prison term" or "presumption that a prison term shall be imposed."
 A presumption as described in Ohio R.C.
 2929.13(D) that a prison term is a necessary sanction for a felony in order to comply with the purposes and principles of sentencing under Ohio R.C.
 2929.11.

-43. _(qq)_ “Professional license.”
+43. _(qq)_ "Professional license."
 Any license, permit, certificate, registration, qualification, admission, temporary license, temporary permit, temporary certificate or temporary registration that is described in Ohio R.C.
 2925.01(W)(1) to (W)(37) and that qualifies a person as a professionally licensed person.

-44. _(rr)_ “Professionally licensed person.”
+44. _(rr)_ "Professionally licensed person."
 Any of the following:

     1. _(1)_ A person who has received a certificate or temporary certificate as a certified public accountant or who has registered as a public accountant